KnotQ

 Data storage

-By default, schemes, folders, tasks, calendar entries, imported calendar entries, and settings are stored locally on your device in KnotQ's application data directory.
+By default, schemes, folders, tasks, calendar entries, imported calendar entries, embedded media such as images, and settings are stored locally on your device in KnotQ's application data directory.
 If you enable optional KnotQ account sync, the workspace records needed to synchronize your workspace are transmitted to KnotQ's sync backend and associated with your KnotQ account.

 Accounts and sync